cbeier-studio/Xolmis/docs/third-party.md

 ------------------------------------------------------------------------

-## Fira Code fonts
+## Fira Code and Fira Sans fonts

-Copyright (c) 2014, The Fira Code Project Authors (https://github.com/tonsky/FiraCode)
+Copyright (c) 2014-2020, The Fira Code Project Authors (https://github.com/tonsky/FiraCode) Copyright (c) 2012-2015, The Mozilla Foundation and Telefonica S.A.

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at: